bards/Epic.NET/_posts/2013-03-04-exceptions-are-terms-ot-the-ubiquitous-language.markdown

 author: giacomo
 ---

-In the previous article we have already saw that [exceptions are normal result of reliable computations][1].
+In the previous article we have already saw that [exceptions are normal results of reliable computations][1].
 But [exceptions] are well known element of our daily life.